outdreamer/build-a-cure-1/docs/optimal_existing_resource_organization.md

 	- example:
 		- assuming p-value is a good way to assess study results used to be an insight but now the field has progressed to the point where people recognize the limits of isolated analysis & simplistic metrics that use constants or a single metric to evaluate the accidental potential of an observed relationship, so anyone still using that as an assumption is headed for failure

+Other cheap ways include:
+- moving people to cities so it's less costly to help them
+- manipulating demand/supply to reward suppliers most in need (advertising their products more or subsidizing their acquisition of resources to make them competitive with privileged suppliers)
+- network analysis to identify demanders/suppliers who can provide the best ROI (influencers, best educators, social network hubs, best adapters, best learners, best sharers, etc)
+- network analysis to identify optimal products/inventions/research/trades/markets to subsidize
+- network analysis to identify best method of increasing value of a good (advertisement, bundled goods, conflict trades, resource allocation/matching/distribution, subsidies, taxes, regulation, investment, idea sharing, optimization/competition/innovation incentive alignment)

+Examples of previous methods:
+- global agreements to allocate land & other resources to optimal identified global uses
+- visa allotments to enable labor trades w/ minimal transaction costs
+- reward most efficient suppliers w/ research tools to keep adapting to changing demand
+- allow buy-in to networks of optimized markets output by optimal transport algorithms applied to market objects (resources, demand/supply, laws, etc) which reward users more the more people participate
+	By 'optimized market networks', I mean a system that has determined the optimal set of products/inventions/incentives/labor/research/trades/trade loops/info/laws in an optimal series of problem spaces to optimize resource distribution for the most agents
+- vice markets (allocate terrorists as prison guards to make vices valuable)
+- virtue markets (allocate people who still have patience & desire to help so that this resource is not exhausted & they have time to recharge)
+- applying prior demand cycles to allocate resources to new markets (if demand for meat is declining in industrialized areas, allocate meat products/production to unindustrialized areas until that demand declines, then keep moving market until demand is exhausted)